-In 2021, the Board of Directors established a Nominating Committee, which continues to hold responsibility for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
-As part of these responsibilities, the Nominating Committee identifies individuals qualified to become board members, consistent with criteria approved by the Board of Directors, and to select, or to recommend that the board select, the director nominees for the next annual meeting of stockholders.
+In 2021, the Board established a Nominating Committee, which continues to hold responsibility for assisting in and overseeing the process of recruiting and identifying candidates for nomination as directors.
+As part of these responsibilities, the Nominating Committee identifies individuals qualified to become board members, consistent with criteria approved by the Board, and to select, or to recommend that the board select, the director nominees for the next annual meeting of stockholders.
+The Nominating Committee assisted in the process that resulted in the appointment of the Company's newest director, Patricia J. Schmeda.

-Our Board of Directors has determined that each of the members (including the chair) of the Nominating Committee meets the independence requirements of the NYSE.
+Our Board has determined that each of the members (including the chair) of the Nominating Committee meets the independence requirements of the NYSE.
 The Nominating Committee does not have a written charter.